Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Evaluation Experiments

-Then, we show the results for S-PT in Table \ref{table:S-PT}.
+Then, we show the performances in terms of S-PT in Table \ref{table:S-PT}.
 The proposed methods achieve the best performance among the compared methods in S-PT.
-In particular, the proposed method performs better than the OSA which is the basis of the proposed method.
-This result shows that the proposed method can properly capture the variations in the time series.
-In addition, the approximate computation of the proposed method also performed well.
-This indicates that the proposed method is able to capture the most important points even in the approximate computation.
+In particular, the proposed method significantly improves the performance of the original OSA.

+We can see that AOSA-approx is better than AOSA.
+This result may be related to the partial derivative function as the experimental result in Table \ref{table:del-ins_k400}.
+The metric of S-PT evaluates whether the importance of each mask could locate the critical spatial regions, which are defined by using manually annotated bounding boxes.
+In general, such bounding boxes can have many edges.
+That may help AOSA-approx improve further the performance of AOSA.